nfroidure/whook/README.md

 Whook embed a few main concepts:
 - [hooks](#the-hook-interface) are sort of middlewares/controllers but with
  finest settings and working with abstracted request/responses.
-- [context](#the-context-object) is customized object given to hooks by the router (often named `$`.
-It is a bridge beetween request/response properties (headers, query parameters, uri, methods etc...) and hooks.
+- [context](#the-context-object) is a customi object given to hooks by the router (often named `$`).
+It is a proxy beetween request/response properties (headers, query parameters, uri, methods etc...) and hooks.
 - [specs](#the-specs-format) are rules defining how the router should deal with hooks inputs and outputs.
-- [services](#services) are any object you may find useful to work with in your hooks.
+- [services](#services) are objects/functions you may find useful to work with in your hooks.
 - finally, the [router](#the-router-api) is responsible of applying routes to hooks according to their specs.

 ## The hook interface